 The Board may confer Honorary Diplomate status on persons who have contributed materially to veterinary internal medicine.
 The intent of this recognition is for those nearing retirement or who are retired.
-Honorary Diplomates shall have all the rights and privileges of members except the right to vote, hold office or attend regular business meetings of the College.
+Honorary Diplomates shall have all the rights and privileges of members except: the ability to serve as a resident advisor or supervising diplomate; the right to vote, hold office or attend regular business meetings of the College.

-Retired or Disabled Diplomates
+Retired Diplomates

-A Diplomate can request a retired or disabled status within the College by petitioning the Board of Regents.
-A retired member is "one who has ceased all regular employment and whose annual earnings do not exceed the maximum earning limit established by the U.S. government to remain qualified for social security retirement benefits" and a disabled member is "one who certifies that he/she is permanently disabled and can no longer engage in veterinary activity as a full-time occupation."
-(AVMA Bylaws Article 1, Section 6).
-A "retired" or "disabled" ACVIM Diplomate is subject to the following":
+A Diplomate can request a retired, status within the College by petitioning the Board of Regents.
+A retired member is "one who has ceased all regular employment and whose annual earnings do not exceed the maximum earning limit established by the U.S. government to remain qualified for social security retirement benefits", A "retired" ACVIM Diplomate is subject to the following":